Frequently Asked Questions

 We recommend using the shower head that comes with the ShowerStick because it doesn’t have any switches (on/off, massage, etc) which can sometimes create a back pressure issue.
 What this means is that when you put the shower head on the floor of the shower to regenerate, some shower heads with switches or massagers won’t allow all of the water to flow out of the ShowerStick in order for you to then be able to pour all of the salt water inside.
 You can try a different shower head to see if it will work.
 Remove the regeneration port cap then lay the shower head on the floor and see if the water drains at a steady pace without any resistance (takes about 2 minutes).
 Then pour your salt solution inside to regenerate.
 If when you are slowly pouring the salt water inside it starts to back up and not let you pour it in at a steady pace as it flows out the shower head, then you know you either need to use the shower head that came with the ShowerStick or remove yours each time you regenerate.

-The first thing you should do is regenerate.
-Then turn the water on and let it run for a couple minutes to drain out most of the salt.
+Regenerate, then run water through it for a couple minutes to drain out most of the salt.
 Keep your ShowerStick full of water so the resin stays moist.
 All 3 openings need to be sealed so air doesn’t get inside to dry out and kill the resin.
-Also, be sure to store the ShowerStick somewhere where it won’t freeze.
-There are 2 ways you can prepare your ShowerStick for storage:
+Keep the regeneration port cap attached and seal each end with our red air plugs (available on our website’s Store page), or anything that will keep air from getting inside and won’t damage anything.

 0 - 3 grains = soft water, so you should regenerate to keep the water in this range.
 Follow the instructions on the test strips package.